 i) improper installation, handling or operation,

-j) modification or intervention by the Buyer (or a person authorised by the Buyer).
+j) modification of intervention by the Buyer (or a person authorized by the Buyer).

-8.13 Whoever has a right arising from defective performance is also entitled to compensation for costs reasonably incurred in exercising that right.
-However, if he/she does not exercise the right to compensation within one month after the expiry of the period within which the defect must be pointed out, the court shall not grant the right if the Seller argues that the right to compensation was not exercised in time.
+8.16 Whoever has a right arising from defective performance is also entitled to compensation for costs reasonably incurred in exercising this right.
+However, if the right to compensation is not exercised within one month after the expiry of the period within which the defect must be pointed out, the court shall not grant the right if the Seller argues that the right to compensation was not exercised in time.

 9. Complaints and Out-of-Court Dispute Resolution

-9.1 Buyers may address their complaint directly to the Seller at the Seller's email address specified in Article 11.9 of these T&C. Information on the handling of the complaint will always be sent by the Seller to the Buyer's email address.
+9.1 Buyers may address their complaint directly to the Seller at the Seller's email address specified in Article 11.10 of these T&C. Information on the handling of the complaint will always be sent by the Seller to the Buyer's email address.
 No other rules for handling complaints are set by the Seller.

-9.2 The Buyer may also contact the state supervisory authorities in the relevant area directly with any complaints.
-The Seller is authorised to sell Goods on the basis of a Trade license.
+9.2 The Buyer may lodge a complaint with a supervisory or state supervisory authority.
+The Seller is entitled to sell Goods on the basis of a Trade license.
 Trade control is carried out within the scope of its competence by the competent trade authority.
 Supervising of the protection of personal data is carried out by the Office for Personal Data Protection.
 The Czech Trade Inspection Authority (Štěpánská 44, 110 00, Praha 1, ID No. 000 00 869, www.coi.cz, firstname.lastname@example.org) supervises, within a defined scope, inter alia, compliance with the Civil Code and Act.
 No. 634/1992 Coll., on Consumer Protection, as amended.